mosaleh1/mosaleh1/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mohamedsalehofficial), or drop me an email at [mohamedsalehofficial@gmail.com](mailto:mohamedsalehofficial@gmail.com).

 I'm always on the lookout for challenging projects and opportunities to collaborate with fellow developers and innovators.
 Let's build something amazing together.

----

-Let me know if you need further tweaks!